-This organization shall be entitled "The Senate of the Faculty of the University of Mississippi."
+This organization shall be entitled "The Senate of the Faculty of the University of Mississippi" (the Senate).

-The Senate of the Faculty shall be empowered to make recommendations to the Chancellor and Academic Council on policies affecting the University and to advise on such matters as the Chancellor shall lay before it.
-It shall also keep the General Faculty fully informed of its recommendations.
-The Chair of the Senate of the Faculty, or a representative, shall represent the Faculty as a voting member of the Academic Council.
-The Chair and other members of the Senate as directed by the Senate shall be among the representatives of the Faculty at meetings of any administrative council or other such body established, or to be established, by the Chancellor to act as advisor in administering the affairs of the University.
-The Senate of the Faculty shall recommend the membership of Standing University Committees to the Chancellor.
+The Senate shall represent all actively employed faculty members of the University of Mississippi (excluding The University of Mississippi Medical Center), as defined by the University’s Faculty Titles and Ranks Policy (2015) (the Faculty).
+The Senate shall be empowered to make recommendations to the Chancellor, Provost and Council of Academic Administrators on policies affecting the University and to advise on such matters as the Chancellor or Provost shall lay before it.
+It shall also keep the Faculty fully informed of its recommendations and report these recommendations at each meeting of the Faculty.
+The Chair of the Senate, or a representative, shall represent the Faculty as a voting member of the Council of Academic Administrators.
+The Chair and/or other members of the Senate as directed by the Senate shall be among the representatives of the Faculty at meetings of any administrative council or other such body established, or to be established, by the Chancellor or Provost to act as advisor in administering the affairs of the University.
+The Senate shall recommend Senate representation to Standing University Committees to the Chancellor.

 ARTICLE III: ORGANIZATION

-The membership quota of the Senate of the Faculty shall consist of a minimum of one senator elected by each of the Departments in the College of Liberal Arts, the School of Accountancy, the School of Applied Sciences, the School of Business Administration, the School of Education, the School of Engineering, the School of Law, the School of Pharmacy, the School of Journalism and New Media and the faculty of the University Libraries.
-To account for significant variation in size of departments, additional Senate seats will be allocated based on deviations from the mean size of all departments.
-Departments that are larger than or equal to one standard deviation from this mean will receive one extra senate seat; departments that are larger than or equal to two standard deviations from this mean will receive two extra senate seats.
+The membership quota of the Senate shall consist of a minimum of one Senator elected by each of the departments in the College of Liberal Arts, the School of Accountancy, the School of Applied Sciences, the School of Business Administration, the School of Education, the School of Engineering, the School of Law, the School of Pharmacy, the School of Journalism and New Media, and the University Libraries.
+Additional Senate seats will be allocated based on deviations from the mean number of Faculty according to full-time equivalencies (FTE) of all departments.
+For the purpose of the Senate each full-time, budget listed Faculty member that does not hold an administrative position listed in Article III, Section 1(5) shall be counted as 1 FTE.
+Additional faculty members will be counted as follows: those teaching 4 or more courses per semester will be counted as 1 FTE, and those teaching fewer than 4 courses per semester will be counted as 1/3 FTE.
+Departments that are larger than or equal to one standard deviation above the mean will receive one extra Senate seat for each standard deviation above this mean.
+Departments shall have no more than 4 representatives.

-If a senator becomes ineligible to serve in the Senate, the term of that senator shall be filled by a candidate elected from the same Department.
-The alternate will be assigned to the same Senate committees as the senator that is being replaced.
+If a Senate seat becomes vacant for any reason, the term of that Senate seat shall be filled by a candidate elected from the same department.
+The alternate will be assigned to the same Senate committees as the Senator that is being replaced.

 The Chair's term shall be one year.